-If an outsider were to come to my small village when I was a child and predict that I would one day be at the helm of an internationally recognized company, I doubt many people would believe it.
+If an outsider were to come to my small village when I was a child and predict that I would one day be at the helm of an internationally recognized company, I doubt few people would believe it.

 When I was young, I had no idea that my journey would take me to this stage.
 I went to college, graduated and was offered a job at a bank.
 This was a very good opportunity for someone like me living in a small village but life had other plans.
-I would undoubtedly have made a good and stable living working at a bank and would have probably retired a while ago.
+I would have undoubtedly made a good and stable living working at a bank and would have probably retired a while ago.
 But my heart was not in it.

 Ilay encouraged my dreams and inspired me at a time when others thought I was being silly.
-He was the first person who made me realize that I could indeed dream on a global level like other more experienced businessmen.
+He was the first person who made me realize that I could dream on a global level like other experienced businessmen.

 In the frame above: The WordArt was made by one of our interns (Divya) who recently joined our Research&Design dept.